SpeedxPz/node-proxy-find-tester/README.md

 `TEST_OPTION_SPEED_URL` | URL to use for speed test

 ## Crontab
- Google AppEngine cron included and will do updateproxy every 1 hour If you want to change the interval just edit in cron.yaml
+ Google AppEngine cron included and will do updateproxy every 30 minutes If you want to change the interval just edit in cron.yaml

 ## /proxy_plugins